 NOTE: This information is based on what worked for us.
 There is a chance for human error.
 Also, please read the instructions and follow the safety protocols when using tools and power tools.

 Wood Lattice Molding (The width is up to you for the look you want to achieve.)
 You’ll want to grab the longest pieces you can because when you set them on a diagonal, they’ll need to be long enough to reach the top and bottom of the wall.

 Miter saw (If you have a larger sliding miter with a wider range of degrees, that would be most ideal)

 Jig saw (If you don’t have a larger sliding miter, you will need this to make some of the angled cuts.)

 Wood filler (I highly recommend making sure it’s paintable and stainable)

 Frame your wall

 Not all walls are truly square.
 Framing the wall with the lattice will help give you a straight line to work with all around.
 Plus is just looks more finished in my opinion.

 Find the middle

 The thought in doing this if the middle of the wall was set, it would help us build off and keep things consistent.
-Working from the middle out, there would be more whole sized diamonds and leave any partial diamonds for last.
+Working from the middle out, there would be more whole sized diamond patterns and leave any partial diamond patterns for last.
 We were concerned if we started on one side and worked our way across, there was more chance to mess up the measurements.